SystemsApproach/tcpcc/algorithm.rst

 At this point, if there is no congestion, we can conclude that the network conditions have changed, and it is OK to probe for a new congestion window size.
-BIC does this first slowly and then more quickly.
+BIC does this first slowly and then more rapidly.
 You can see the approximate shape of how BIC grows its window in :numref:`Figure %s <fig-cubic>`, asymptoting towards :math:`W_{max}` (the old congestion window prior to the last loss) and then moving beyond it.

 BIC eventually evolved into a new variant called CUBIC, which today is the default congestion control algorithm distributed with Linux.
 CUBIC improved